graceoualline/Medival/README.md

 python3 make_medival_db.py gtdb.fa medival_gtdb_db 2
 ```
 This script will:
-- Generate a file (output_name/seq_lengths.tsv) that contains the lengths of all sequences in your input fasta file
-- Split the multifasta file into chunks of specified size
+- Split the input FASTA into chunks of the specified size (in billions of bp)
-- Convert split files to 2bit format
+- Convert each chunk to 2bit format and generate `.ooc` files
-- Generate .ooc files for all 2bit files
-- Ensure each .2bit file has a matching .ooc file
-- Split every individual sequence into a separate file for quick use for calculating ani.
+- Run `skani sketch` on all sequences to create the sketch database
+- Run `skani triangle` to compute all-vs-all ANI ≥ 95% pairs and save as `skani_triangle_ani95.pkl`
 #### Step 2: Extract Species Information
 Classify sequences using Kraken2:
 ```